 Curious about how much airline pilots make?
 We’ve done the research and pulled the numbers so you can begin your search for the right airline to work for.

-Best Headset Under $300 – Kore Aviation KA-1 Premium
+Best Budget Aviation Headset – Kore Aviation KA-1 Premium

 When it comes to headsets that fall under the $300 price point, a lot of professional pilots may think you can’t get a high-quality headset for the money.
-But in reality, you can find some decent options such as the Kore Aviation KA-1 headset.
+But in reality, there are some great budget aviation headsets such as the Kore Aviation KA-1 headset.

 While it lacks many of the features of the Bose A20, it will still operate well enough for most student pilots.